 FAQs

-4. Do I need Coinbase to use Base Chain?
+4. Do I need a Coinbase account to use Base Chain?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.